First Literacy Grants

 Program Grants

-- New Programs: Programs that have not received a First Literacy Grant in the past 10 years are eligible to apply for up to $7,500 in the first year of the proposed project.
+• New Organizations: Organizations that have not received a First Literacy Grant in the past 10 years are eligible to apply for up to $7,500 in the first year of the proposed project.

-- Returning Programs: Programs that have received a First Literacy Grant in the past ten years are eligible to apply for up to $5,000 in the first year of the proposed project.
+• Returning Organizations: Organizations that have received a First Literacy Grant in the past ten years are eligible to apply for up to $5,000 in the first year of the proposed project.

 Incentive Grants

-- Project Replication Bonus: ABE and ESOL programs that replicate a current First Literacy funded project can apply for a $1,000 replication bonus.
-These $1,000 bonus awards are given to the project facilitator and the external partner (must be a nonprofit ABE or ESOL program) in the fiscal year AFTER the original award.
-Both programs must submit a letter of intent and a brief final report to apply for this bonus by the given deadline.
+• Project Replication Bonus: ABE and ESOL organizations that replicate a current First Literacy funded project can apply for a $1,000 replication bonus.
+Your organization and another organization can each receive $1,000 if you assist a second organization in implementing your grant idea/program.
+Both organizations must submit a brief letter of intent to apply for this bonus by the given deadline.

-These grants provide funding to support the development, trial and implementation of innovative practices that will directly impact the entire grantee organization and its students.
-These larger-scale grants are awarded to programs focusing on organization-wide curricula, systems, training, and/or teacher improvement.
+These grants provide funding for innovative ideas for larger-scale, organization-wide curricula, systems, training, and/or teacher improvement.
 Grants of up to $15,000 are available and priority is given to projects with a robust data reporting plan.

 Frequently Asked Questions